 If both lines 9 and 10 are "No" and this is the year of the exchange, go to Part III.
 If both lines 9 and 10 are "No" and this is not the year of the exchange, stop here.
 If either line 9 or line 10 is "Yes," complete Part III and report on this year's tax return the deferred gain or (loss) from line 24 unless one of the exceptions on line 11 applies.

-- 11 If one of the exceptions below applies to the disposition, check the applicable box. - a The disposition was after the death of either of the related parties.
+11 If one of the exceptions below applies to the disposition, check the applicable box.